-Gain on NCM Transaction.
-We recorded a gain of \$210.8 million on the sale of a portion of our equity investment in NCM in conjunction with the initial public offering of NCM, Inc. during the first quarter of 2007.
+Gain on NCM transaction.
+We recorded a gain of \$210.8 million on the sale of a portion of our equity investment in NCM in conjunction with the initial public offering of NCM, Inc. during the 2007 period.
 Our ownership interest in NCM was reduced from approximately 25% to approximately 14% as part of this sale of stock in the offering.
-See Note 5 to our condensed consolidated financial statements.
+See Note 6 to our condensed consolidated financial statements.